spacer spacer spacer

 We tried using ourselves as bait for one night, and every bug (by now there were forty or fifty a night) went for the kids.
 I developed near complete insomnia, always fearing that the kids were getting bitten as soon as I shut my eyes, even in broad daylight when the bugs are asleep.

 The bed bug expert said that the most common thing he sees is that people move, but they won’t give up their stuff, so they take the bedbugs with them.
 We had two kids bitten everywhere.
-We took no chances and we took with us only things that could be boiled in hot in water or thrown in a hot dryer - to ensure no bugs.
+We took no chances and we took with us only things that could be boiled in hot water or thrown in a hot dryer – to ensure no bugs.
 We took from that apartment less than half of the size of a small U-Haul truck.
 We left almost everything.

 5. Throwing stuff out is not wasteful.